Abid2k/Encryption-and-Decryption-Tool/README.md

 ## Usage

-1. Replace `filename_to_decrypt` with the name of the file you want to encrypt and decrypt.
+1. Replace `filename_to_decrypt` with the name of the file you want to encrypt and decrypt..
-2. Run the script to perform the encryption and decryption operations.
+2. Run the script to perform the encryption and decryption operations..
-3. Check the `logs` directory for detailed activity logs.
+3. Check the `logs` directory for detailed activity logs..

 Feel free to customize the script and add more features as needed.